jedpep/Kraken-better-spotify/README.md

 Enables users to display their currently playing song/podcast on their Kraken LCD devices.

 Took inspiration from [this reddit post](https://www.reddit.com/r/NZXT/comments/po2bjy/made_a_concept_for_how_spotify_would_look_on_the/)
+Made this cuz i didn't like the default spotify one on nzxt cam

 ## Installation